skycloudpro/skycloud-SDK/README.md

+OFFICIAL SDK FOR SKYCLOUD (sCloud) scloud.live
-A simple Lightweight SDK-LIBRARY For The Skycloud API - Written by Frankie Miller https://developers.skycloud.pro
+A simple Lightweight SDK-LIBRARY For The Skycloud API -  by skycloud https://developers.skycloud.pro